Metastasis Detection, AI Metastasis Detection, AI

 Figure 2

-Metastases are identified as High Probability (red), Medium Probability (orange), Low Probability (yellow) and the largest is highlighted and measured.
+Metastases are identified as High Probability (red), Medium Probability (orange), Low Probability (yellow), allowing quick review for the pathologist.

 Figure 3